 REPRESENTATIVE RESULTS:

 Participants’ behavioral responses are summarized in Figure 4.
 As we described earlier, the correct response to a conjunctive statement (S1 and S2) is the big open box, such as Box A in Figure 1.
 The correct response to a but-statement (S1 but not S2) is the small open box containing the first mentioned animal, such as Box D in Figure 1.
-Critically, which box is chosen to the conjunctive statements (S1 or S2) depends on how a conditional statement is processed: The small closed box, such as box B in Figure 1, is chosen only when the scalar implicature and the ignorance inferences are both computed.
+Critically, which box is chosen to the disjunctive statement (S1 or S2) depends on how a disjunctive statement is processed: The small closed box, such as box B in Figure 1, is chosen only when the scalar implicature and the ignorance inferences relating to the disjunctive statement are both computed.
 Figure 4 illustrates that when comprehending a disjunctive statement (S1 or S2), participants compute both the two inferences.

 Furthermore, participants’ eye fixations on the small closed box, especially when these fixations are followed by the behavioral responses on that box, also suggest that the scalar implicature and the ignorance inferences are computed.
-The two inferences should have been processed no later than that of the earliest temporal point when participants shift their visual attention and fixations on the small closed box.
+The two inferences should have been processed no later than the earliest temporal point when participants shift their visual attention and fixations on the small closed box.
 Participants’ eye-movements are summarized in Figure 5.
-As we can see in panel B, participants’ eye-fixations on the small-closed box (box B) don’t increase unless the sentential connective is the disjunctive connective, or.
+As we can see in the panel B, participants’ eye-fixations on the small-closed box (box B) don’t increase unless the sentential connective is the disjunctive connective, or.
 Furthermore, this increase begins no later than the offset of the disjunctive connective.
 This suggests that both the scalar implicature and the ignorance inferences are computed before the offset of the sentential connective, i.e., immediately upon encountering the disjunctive connective.

 FIGURE AND TABLE LEGENDS:

 Figure 1.
 An example of the test images used in the experiment.
-The gray area is the test image that is actually presented to the participants.
-The blues boxes, the dotted lines, and the pixels denoting the width of the elements are only for the purposes of illustration and are invisible to the participants.
+The gray area is the test image actually being presented to participants.
+The blues boxes, the dotted lines, and the pixels denoting the width of the elements are only for the purposes of illustration and are invisible to participants.
 (Adapted from experiment one of L. Zhan 17 with permission).

 Figure 2.
 An example of the test sentences used in the experiment (Reprinted from L. Zhan 17 with permission).